CNNMoney.com

 You can also withdraw money from a traditional IRA and avoid paying the 10% penalty if you roll the money over into another qualified retirement account (such as a Roth IRA) within 60 days.
 But then you wouldn't actually be able to spend it.

 Are you really that desperate for cash?
 Well, if so, it is possible to take money out of your traditional IRA in what's called "substantially equal periodic payments."
-Here's how it works.
-The IRS will determine what amount you can receive each year based on your life expectancy.
+Here's how it works: The IRS will determine what amount you can receive each year based on your life expectancy.
 That's the amount you must withdraw each year.

 Sound too good to be true?
 The method is certainly not without risks.
-Once you start substantially equal periodic payments, you can't stop the payments until you're 59½ or five years have passed, whichever is longer.
+Once you start substantially equal periodic payments, you can't stop the withdrawals until you're 59½ or five years have passed, whichever is longer.
 So there's no changing your mind.
-If you change or stop these withdrawals at any time, you'll get hit with that 10% penalty - applied retroactively from the time you first began receiving payments.
+If you change or stop these withdrawals at any time, you'll get hit with that 10% penalty - applied retroactively from the time you first began receiving payments, with interest.
 So it's generally not a great idea if you're under 50.
 Even if you are over 50, you'll be eating away at your retirement nest egg, rather than building it up.
 That means you're likely to come up short when you actually do retire.